Boso Flower Line 房総フラワーライン

 One of Japan's Top 100 Best Roads

 Completed in 1966, the Line starts at Sunozaki Lighthouse at the southwestern corner of the Boso Peninsula

 The 20-kilometer route can be explored by car or bicycle.

-By car, cross Tokyo Bay using the Aqua Line.
+By car, cross Tokyo Bay using the Tokyo Wan Aqua-Line Expressway.
 At Kisarazu Junction, turn onto the Tateyama Expressway to the city of Tateyama.
 Get onto Highway 257 to the Sunozaki Lighthouse, where the Flower Line starts.

 Along the side of the road, you'll find flower farms and parks where you can stop and enjoy the scenery.
 The Boso Flower Line is dotted with quaint little tourist towns that have places to eat and unique gift shopping.

 Gorgeous flowers bloom in all seasons, but the best time to travel the Boso Flower Line is in the winter, when the nanohana are in bloom.
 When they're in bloom, you can see fields of brilliant, vivid yellow and orange on both sides of the road.
 The snow-white chrysanthemums in the fall are another spectacular sight.